Colorado prison escapee caught after nearly 50 years on run

 Luis Archuleta, 77, also known as Larry Pusateri, was arrested Wednesday in Espanola, New Mexico, where he had been living under the name Ramon Montoya for about 40 years, the FBI said in a statement.

-Archuleta was accused in 1971 of shooting Denver police officer Daril Cinquanta in 1971, who had pulled over Archuleta to check his ID, KMGH-TV reported.
+Archuleta was accused in 1971 of shooting Denver police officer Daril Cinquanta, who had pulled over Archuleta to check his ID, KMGH-TV reported.

 When Cinquanta tried to check for weapons, the two fought and Cinquanta was shot in the stomach, KMGH-TV said.